 There are many shelters and buildings opening specifically to take people in over the Christmas period, which those sleeping rough may not be aware of.
 Find homelessness services in your area of England via Homeless Link and alert anyone who's sleeping rough of where they can go.

 If you're in London, which has one of the country's highest rates of homelessness, there's a full list of winter shelters on Homeless Link.
-London Euston station will become a homeless shelter on Christmas day, serving a festive dinner to more than 200 rough sleepers thanks to volunteers from Network Rail, homeless charity St Mungo's and Streets Kitchen.
-Other temporary shelters have sprung up around the country, such as in Liverpool, and will remain open all winter.
-Look for details of those in your area in local news outlets and/or on social media.
+Temporary shelters also tend to spring up at this time of year, so look for details of those in your area in local news outlets and/or on social media and refer those in need.

 Concrete ways you can help

 Offer crucial supplies, such as warm outwear or a blanket, and there's no harm in giving food or a hot drink if that's all you can manage.
-If you're in Nottingham, you can tell rough sleepers about the new vending machine at the Intu shopping centre, which provides food and other essentials for homeless people with a special keycard.
+On the question of giving money, some UK homeless charities say it's better not to because of the prevalence of drugs on the streets, while others, like Crisis, say it's a "personal choice".